 An ML probe request is a Probe Request frame that is sent outside the context of active scanning that is used to discover an AP:

 —with the Address 1 field set to the broadcast address and the Address 3 field set to the BSSID of an AP, or with the Address 1 field set to the BSSID of an AP’s BSS.

+—with the MLD ID subfield (if present) set to the MLD ID which identifies the targeted AP MLD (#CID2162, 2163)

 —and that includes a Probe Request variant Multi-Link element defined in 9.4.2.295b.3 (Probe Request variant Multi-Link element).

+If either the Address 1 field or the Address 3 field of the ML Probe Request frame is set to MAC address of the AP affiliated with an AP MLD that corresponds to the nontransmitted BSSID, then MLD ID Present subfield in the Probe Request variant Multi-Link element of the ML Probe Request frame is set to 0.
+Otherwise, MLD ID Present subfield in the Probe Request variant Multi-Link element of the ML Probe Request frame is set to 1. (#CID2162, 2163)

 …